-I often get asked what martial art should I do to supplement my SDTS training and my answer is simple: JUDO.
+I’m often asked what martial art should I add to my SDTS training and my answer is simple: JUDO.

 If you don’t know me I was a Div 1 collegiate wrestler, I have rank in Brazilian Jiujutsu and of course, I’m a second degree blackbelt in Judo.